-You will get a phone call from the radiation therapists.
-They will schedule your first radiation treatment.
-You will be given special instructions related to your treatment.
-As an example, you may be asked to keep your bladder full for your treatment.
+A radiation therapist will call to schedule your first radiation treatment.
+They will give special instructions to you about your treatment.
+As an example: you may be asked to keep your bladder full for your treatment.
 Or you may be asked to empty your bladder before treatment.

 Your treatment will be on a machine that is also an MRI scanner.
-You may wear your own clothing during treatment.
-Your clothing must not have metal on it.
-We can give you a hospital gown or scrub pants to change into as well.
-In the treatment room, the therapists will remind you to check your pockets.
+You may wear your own clothes if there is no metal on them.
+We can give you a hospital gown or scrub pants to change into in needed.
+The staff will also remind you to check your pockets.
 You should not have any metal on you, including glasses, hearing aids, cell phones, etc.

 Positioning for Your Treatment

 The first step for a radiation treatment is taking MRI pictures.
 These pictures will be taken every day before your treatment.
-This helps the therapists see the area that we need to treat.
+This helps the staff see the area that we need to treat.
 By using the pictures, small changes are made to your position.
 The radiation beams aim at the exact spot.
 The scan can take 30 seconds to 2 minutes.
-After the first scan, the therapists take a few minutes to look it over and line up the treatment area.
-Your doctor may also be looking at the scan at that time.
+After the first scan, the staff take 5-20 minutes to look it over and line up the treatment area.
+Your doctor may also be looking at the scan.

 During the Treatment

 MRI pictures are taken during the whole the treatment.
-This allows the therapists to watch for movement or changes.
+This allows the staff to watch for movement or changes.
 Then adjustments can be made.

-ViewRay is used to treat different areas of your body.
-You will be told what you need to do to help ViewRay target your specific tumor and its location.
-Examples of this include breathing a certain way during the procedure or having a full or empty bladder.
-Your radiation therapist will let you know what you will need to do.
+ViewRay is used to treat different areas of the body.
+You will be told what you need to do to help ViewRay target the specific tumor and its location.
+Some examples of this include breathing a certain way during the procedure or having a full or empty bladder.
+The radiation staff will let you know what to do.